-The administration has already initiated efforts to ensure internal control procedures are followed properly.
-While understaffing has continued to be problematic, the administration has implemented internal control by outsourcing bank reconciliation to a local team of experienced accountants with the plan to continue this service agreement on an annual contractual basis.
+The administration has implemented a strategic plan to ensure internal control procedures are properly followed.
+To the effect understaffing has continued to be problematic, the administration secured internal control and by outsourcing bank reconciliation to a local team of experienced accountants and this plan as of date with a professional service agreement has decreased the burden on existing staff to achieve the goal of segregation of duties with a higher-level of efficiency.
 The existing staff members have been assigned specific duties such as tax collector and treasurer.
-The Mayor will require all bank reconciliation statements duties to be completed monthly and require that all statements and reconciliations to be reviewed by the Mayor.
-These steps include 1) Statements are opened by the Mayor and signs a monthly cover sheet of acknowledgment 2) City Clerk initials the monthly sheet 3) Bank reconciliations completed by the accounting team.
-Financial reviews will be presented to the financial committee every two months.
+The Mayor requires all bank reconciliation statements to be completed monthly.
+When statements are received the following steps are in place: 1) Statements are opened by the Mayor and a monthly cover sheet of acknowledgment is signed by the Mayor.
+(2) City Clerk initials the the same monthly sheet.
+(3) Bank reconciliations are processed by the accounting team and they also prepare a revenue and expense report to the financial committee every two months at minimum.